ksevindik/aggregate-level-service-decomp-example/README.md

 ## Id Mappings

 There is an id_mappings table in the monolith and service databases.
 The id mappings are used to keep track of the ids of the entities in the monolith and the service.
+For the dynamo db example there is no separate id_mappings table, monolithId of each record is kept in the same record in dynamo db.

 ## The Service Application Operation Modes